AgoraDoc/agora-style-guide/_content/formatting-and-organization.md

 - The exact title of the linked-to page, capitalized the same way the title is capitalized.
 - A description of the linked-to page, capitalized like ordinary text instead of like a title.

-Sometimes you have to rework a sentence to include a phrase that makes good link text.

 A couple of specific things not to do in link text:

 - Do not use the phrase "click here."
 (It is bad for accessibility and bad for scannability.)